 Later in the day, staff found two shanks inside a Level II inmate's shower shoes.
 Officers also uncovered drugs in headphones, a photo album, and a hair brush with a hollowed-out handle.
 Officers must be vigilant because contraband can be hidden almost anywhere.

 There were also two inmate fights Tuesday evening.

-Great job to the officers who found this contraband and responded to these because prisons are short-staffed and their parents work a lot.
-The MCO Children's Day Picnic is like a minivacation for them."
+Great job to the officers who found this contraband and responded to these fights and assaults.